 It is a year-long program in which established artists share their experience with developing artists.
-It is designed to help women and non-binary visual artists develop skills and define their decision-making philosophies, and to provide access to the information, resources and support they need to realize their goals.
+It is designed to help women, trans, non-binary and Two-Spirit woman-identifying visual artists develop skills and define their decision-making philosophies, and to provide access to the information, resources and support they need to realize their goals.
 In addition to a one-on-one relationship with a mentor, the program provides a peer group for the mentees through group meetings.

 MAWA mentors have achieved a high level of respect for their artistic production locally, nationally and internationally.
 They are connected to the art world.
 They know how to share information and skills.
 They communicate effectively.
 They are committed to building community.

 How does it work?
 Mentors meet individually with their mentees for 4 hours per month, and the entire group meets for 3 hours monthly for critiques, discussion, gallery visits and other activities.